Marriage Certificate Translation Dubai — MOJ License #701

 The General Directorate of Residency and Foreigners Affairs requires marriage certificate translation for all spouse residency visa applications.
 Key requirements include:

-- MOJ-certified Arabic translation with QR-verifiable stamp
+- MOJ-certified Arabic translation with stamp and signature

 - Complete attestation chain (apostille or embassy attestation)